Branston All Saints Food Bank

 Vital supplies have been distributed to 39 community larders and food banks, thanks to the generosity of local people who’ve donated using our food bank advent calendar.

-Customers, members, and colleagues of Lincolnshire Co-op collected one item for each day in December leading up to Christmas, from toilet roll to tinned vegetables.
+Customers, members, and colleagues of Lincolnshire Co-op collected one item for each day in December leading up to Christmas, from toilet rolls to tinned vegetables.

 She said: “I just want to say a big thank you to everyone who’s contributed, it’s made a massive difference.